 Organic Look with Linen and Leather Accents

-Here are some highlights for each piece in this look I call the Organic Look, one of my favorites in fashion for women over 60.
+Here are some highlights for each piece in this look I call the Organic Look, one of my favorites in trendy casual clothes for a 60 year old woman.

 Love these linen, cropped wide-leg pants!
 They’re shown in a taupe-gray shade, and come in a variety of colors.